linrisheng8/in-vivo-CRISPR-Screen/README.md

 # Document Description

 This repository contains the code and processed data used for the analysis of *in vivo* CRISPR screening experiments described in the manuscript.
-All analyses were performed using the Jupyter notebooks listed below.

 ---